 We Can Determine Your Case’s Value

 One of our pedestrian accident attorneys can total your damages and assess your case’s value so you’ll know how much you could receive.
-If you suffered a long-term or permanent disability due to your incident, we can talk to medical and financial experts to calculate your future damages so you can get the compensation you need to manage your condition.
+Suppose you suffered a long-term or permanent disability due to your incident.
+In that case, we can talk to medical and financial experts to calculate your future damages so you can get the compensation you need to manage your condition.

 Additionally, we can evaluate your non-economic damages, like your pain and suffering.
 It may seem impossible to place a monetary value on such damages, but we have various methods to do so.